hsh-elc/grappa-webservice/documents/concept/documentation.md

 ### 4.3 grappa-backend-plugin-docker-proxy module

 A grader pool may use a docker proxy backend plugin acting as a layer in between Grappa and the 'real' grader backend plugin that resides within a Docker container.
-Every submission request delegated to the real grader plugin.
+Every submission request is delegated from the proxy plugin to the real grader plugin.

 It should be noted that it is not required to use the Docker proxy backend plugin if Docker is not intended to be used.
-In that case, the properties class_path, class_name, and config_path in Grappa's configuration file should point to the actual grader backend plugin.
+In that case, the properties `class_path`, `class_name`, and `config_path` in Grappa's configuration file should point to the actual grader backend plugin.

 If the docker proxy backend plugin is to be used, an additional layer of configuration is required.
+In the Grappa configuration file, the property `config_path` would need to point to a dedicated docker proxy configuration file.
+That configuration file would look something like follows:

 **Docker Proxy Configuration File**